oracle-samples/oci-autonomous-json-db-datasync-sample/README.md

 ### Running the sample

-1. Make sure that a schema is created in the AJD and you are able to connect to the schema.
+1. Make sure that a database user is created in the AJD and you are able to connect to the database user.

+2. Create a new secret in Vault _DataSync_Vault_ with name as _db_pwd_.
+Enter your databse user password as the secret content.

 2. Get the Endpoint of the API Gateway deployment _SyncUsingJSONDB_.
 Append the endpoint with the path /store.
 The API will look like this, https://[host-name]/jsondb/store